Soledge/BlockEtw/README.md

 # BlockETW
-.Net 3.5 / 4.5 Assembly to block ETW telemetry in the current process
+.Net 3.5 / 4.5 Assembly to block ETW telemetry in a process

-Usage: execute-assembly /opt/dotnet/blocketw.exe

-With Aggressor script added to Cobalt Strike:
-> blocketw
+You must "Self-Inject" the blocketw.bin to the session that your beacon lives in

-For injecting into a process:   shinject <pid> /opt/shellcode/blocketw.bin
+For injecting into a process:

+shinject <pid> /opt/shellcode/blocketw.bin

 There is no output currently for the command.
-It WILL NOT WORK if your using a spawnto.
+It WILL NOT WORK if your using  spawnto

 Credits go to RastaMouse and XPN for creating SharpC2 from which this tool is based and thier research on ETW bypassing.